30+ startup business ideas you can start in Australia

 Property maintenance

 Property maintenance covers routine upkeep for homes and commercial buildings.
-Services can include:
+Landlords and property managers often need reliable contractors for ongoing work.

 - gutter cleaning and pressure washing